dendronhq/dendron-site/vault/dendron.topic.multi-vault.md

 ### Note References

-When you make a reference, Dendron will include the note from the same note.
+When you make a reference, Dendron will include the note from the same vault.
 You can create a reference to a note in a different vault by using [[cross vault links|dendron://dendron.dendron-site/dendron.topic.links#cross-vault-links]].

 ### Publishing